 - Heat stroke

-Before getting in too deep, make sure that you read more about this illness and how to rectify it.
+Before getting in too deep, make sure that you read more about this illness.

 What Helps Getting Rid of Dizziness?